Boiron offers the following tips on how to stay healthy this flu season and what to do if the flu bug bites:

 Keep Oscillococcinum® readily available.

-Used in more than 50 countries, Oscillococcinum is one of the most popular flu medicines in the U.S. It reduces the duration and severity of flu-like symptoms when taken at the onset of symptoms.* Its use is supported by published clinical studies, as well as more than 50 years of use throughout the world.
-Plus, unlike other flu medicines, Oscillococcinum does not cause drowsiness, does not interfere with other medications, and is recommended for both adults and children ages 2 and up.
+Used in more than 50 countries, Oscillococcinum is one of the most popular flu medicines in the U.S. It reduces the duration and severity of flu-like symptoms when taken at the onset of symptoms.* Its use is supported by published clinical studies, as well as almost 80 years of use throughout the world.
+Plus, unlike other flu medicines, Oscillococcinum does not cause drowsiness, has no known interactions with other medications or supplements, and is recommended for both adults and children ages 2 and up.

 Exercise regularly.